LovelaceAcademy/Learn/_posts/2021-08-22-minting-policies.markdown

 ```

 ## Plutus Script Policies
-Multisig policies allow us to define basic validation rules based on a set of keys and a time-locked boundary, but with Plutus Script based policies you can define a much more comprehensive set of minting rules.
+Multisig policies define simple validation rules based on a set of keys and a time-locked boundary, but with Plutus Script based policies you can define a much more comprehensive set of minting rules such as enforcing a fixed supply or specifying monetary expansion.

-_More content coming soon..._
+🚧 _More content coming soon_

 ## Mint your own Token
 Learn how to mint your first fungible token at [Fungible Token Minting Guide ➡️](https://learn.lovelace.academy/tokens/fungible-token-minting-guide/)